phongduong/my-portfolio/data/about.md

 I am a full-stack developer from Vietnam.
 I have started my developer

 journey from 2016.
-My main stack is React, Vue and Nodejs currently.
+My main stack is Javascript fullstack currently.
 I

 also focus on Progressive Web App and JAMstack technologies.